 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Upon your arrival in Beijing, you will be met by your local guide, an Asia Senses Travel representative before beginning this classic China trip enroute to the hotel with a visit to the iconic “Bird’s Nest” stadium, a contemporary structure.
+Upon arrival in BEIJING, you will be met by your local guide, an Asia Senses Travel representative before beginning this classic China trip enroute to the hotel with a visit to the iconic “Bird’s Nest” stadium, a contemporary structure.
 Afterwards, continue to Houhai Lake to explore Beijing’s ancient famed Hutong alleyways by rickshaw.
 Wind your way through the maze of narrow streets teeming with life before continuing with a visit to the Gulou, or Drum Tower, built during the Ming Dynasty.
 Savour the unique views above the sprawling rooftops of old Beijing.

 Moving along, stop by a traditional bicycle shop to chat with locals, and have some fun learning how to play mahjong, a social get-together usually based around Chinese Chess (or card games).
 Master the art of this ancient pastime and watch seasoned locals face off in front of crowds of curious bystanders.
 For those who don’t know the rules of the game, the guide will be happy to explain.